-The Institute for Local Government's Public Engagement program partnered with Welcoming America to support the launch of the first two welcoming initiatives in California.
-Both communities - Redwood City and Oakley - undertook intensive multi-sector planning efforts with local officials as substantial partners, and adapted the leadership development, public engagement and strategic communications components of Welcoming America's model.
-California's Welcoming Initiatives - Redwood City Together and You, Me, We = Oakley - are funded by the Silicon Valley Community Foundation, Y& H Soda Foundation and the Zellerbach Family Foundation and began implementation in 2011.
+The Institute for Local Government's Public Engagement program partnered with Welcoming America to support the launch of the first two immigrant welcoming initiatives in California.
+Both communities - Redwood City and Oakley - undertook intensive multi-sector planning efforts, with local officials as substantial partners to develop their respective "welcoming" programs.
+These two programs are now underway - Redwood City Together and You, Me, We = Oakley.